 - 2017 – Zee Cine Award for Best Actor in a Comic Role for Kapoor & Sons

-Moreover he was one of the iconic actor in Hindi cinema in the year 80’s and 90’s.
-He belongs to prestigious Kapoor family of India and his charitable works and tv shows are one of the best of its kind.
+Moreover, he was one of the iconic actors in Hindi cinema in the year 80’s and 90s.
+He belongs to the prestigious Kapoor family of India and his charitable works and tv shows are one of the best of their kind.
 As his biological body departed, we all will keep him alive for his work in our memory.
 May your departed soul rest In Paradise!!